Bruce Hornsby: The Range

 During the late 1980s and early 1990s, Hornsby worked extensively as a producer and sideman, producing a comeback album Anything Can Happen for Leon Russell.
 In 1987, Hornsby collaborated with Irish group Clannad, playing and lending vocals to their single "Something to Believe In".
 Hornsby also appears on the official music video release for the track.
 In 1989, Hornsby co-wrote and played piano on Don Henley's hit "The End of the Innocence".
 In 1991, he played piano on Bonnie Raitt's hit "I Can't Make You Love Me".
 He also appeared on albums by Bob Dylan, Robbie Robertson, Crosby Stills and Nash, Stevie Nicks and Squeeze.

-He slowly began to introduce jazz and bluegrass elements into his music, first in live performance settings and later on studio work.
+Hornsby slowly began to introduce jazz and bluegrass elements into his music, first in live performance settings and later on studio work.
 In 1989, he first performed at the Telluride Bluegrass Festival.
 He also reworked his hit "The Valley Road" with the Nitty Gritty Dirt Band for their album Will the Circle Be Unbroken: Volume Two.
 In February 1990, the song won Best Bluegrass Recording at the 32nd Annual Grammy Awards.

-In May 1990, he released A Night on the Town, on which he teamed up with jazz musicians Wayne Shorter (tenor saxophone) and Charlie Haden (double bass) as well as bluegrass pioneer Bela Fleck (banjo).
+In May 1990, Hornsby released A Night on the Town, on which he teamed up with jazz musicians Wayne Shorter (tenor saxophone) and Charlie Haden (double bass) as well as bluegrass pioneer Bela Fleck (banjo).
 A change in style became apparent as the album was much more rock and guitar driven, making use of Jerry Garcia's guitar work on several tracks, including prominently on the single "Across the River".
 In concert, Hornsby and the Range began to stretch out their songs, incorporating more and more "freewheeling musical exchanges".
 Critics praised the album for its production, its political relevance, and Hornsby's gestures toward expanding out of a strictly pop sound by incorporating jazz and bluegrass.
 Ultimately, though, the core "rock band" sound of the Range limited Hornsby's aspirations, and after a final three-week tour in 1991, Hornsby disbanded the Range to enter a new phase of his career.
 Drummer John Molo continued to perform regularly with Hornsby for another few years, although other members pursued separate musical endeavors.
-Following Hornsby's and Molo's involvement with The Other Ones, Molo left Hornsby to become the primary drummer with bass guitarist Phil Lesh and Friends.
+Following Hornsby's and Molo's involvement with the Other Ones, Molo left Hornsby to become the primary drummer with bass guitarist Phil Lesh and Friends.